microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-create-assignment-with-teamsapp-content-for-application.md

 Use the following APIs to install the application to the Teams:

 - [List apps in Teams](/graph/api/team-list-installedapps): Lists the apps in Teams for user.
-- [Get installed apps in Teams](/graph/api/team-get-installedapp): Lists information about installed apps.
+- [Get installed apps in Teams](/graph/api/team-get-installedapps): Lists information about installed apps.
-- [Add app to Teams](/graph/api/team-post-installedapps): Lists information about how to add the app to Teams.
+- [Add app to Teams](/graph/api/team-post-installedapps): Information on how to add an app to Teams.

 ## Creating the new assignment